God: No, but catchy jingle, isn't it? "Clap on, clap off, clap on, clap off, The Clapper!" Can't get it out of my head.

 On film and TV, the clapper is used almost exclusively for lights, and typically as a joke.
 Given how gimmicky the product is, people aren't expected to have them; not to mention that since the device can't distinguish between clapping and other sounds, it is very possible to set it off accidentally.

-Believe it or not, it's not usually a case of Product Placement; the product itself is rarely seen, and thanks in part to this trope, the idea is ubiquitous enough that people know what it is without needing to have their attention called to it.
-So much so, that many people that know this trope might not even know such a product ever existed in the first place.
+Believe it or not, it's not usually a case of Product Placement.
+The product itself is rarely seen, and thanks in part to this trope the idea is ubiquitous enough that people know what it is without needing to have their attention called to it.
+So much so, that many people that know this trope might not even know such a product ever existed in real life in the first place.

 - A commercial for Energizer Batteries featured the Energizer Bunny interrupting a commercial for The Clapper.
 The Bunny's drumming caused The Clapper to turn the lights on and off in a flickering way.

 - In an old commercial for the Seattle Mariners baseball team, star player Edgar Martinez attached a Clapper to the stadium lights so that he could quickly turn them on and off for late-night practices.
 Predictably, this causes problems when the fans applaud at the game the next day.

 - In a story arc in Knights of the Dinner Table, B.A. installed a Clapper so he could dramatically turn the lights off during a game to create atmosphere.
 Brain kept clapping his hands so he could turn the lights back on to take notes.
 A clapping war ensued, eventually breaking the Clapper and leaving them stuck in the dark.

 - A 2003 Mother Goose and Grimm strip had an elderly Aladdin attempt to get the genie to come out of his lamp by clapping his hands.◊